 Make sure your school’s profile is accurate and up –to date by visiting Best Business Schools and reviewing your profile page.

 Need to make updates?
 Here’s how:

-To update any data, including tuition rates, specializations, web links, or the school description, this must be done via the Business School Questionnaire through DataDirect.
-Send an email to the Business Education Intelligence team at email@example.com to make changes.
+In order to update any data, including tuition rates, specializations, web links, or the school description, make sure your school completes AACSB’s annual Business School Questionnaire through DataDirect.
+To make changes, send an email to the Business Education Intelligence team at [email protected].

 To update the school photo or logo, send the following to [email protected]: